angelamchoi/card-game/README.md

 - Math question and input section disappears
 - If all 6 pairs of cards have been flipped then show winning message
-- Display math question and input section for answer -Use `parseInt` to convert into an integer
+- Display math question and input section for answer
+- Use `parseInt` to convert into an integer

 9) Card Reset
 - When reset button is clicked, then loop through all cards and change their position to the original position